influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/management/list.md

 longer valid for any operations.
 {{% /note %}}

 The `--format` flag lets you print the output in other formats.
+The `json` format is available for programmatic parsing by other tooling.
-By default, the `table` format is used, but the `json` format is available for programmatic parsing by other tooling.
+Default: `table`

 ## Usage